Skip Links

 How have we performed?

-Although net asset value per share increased in the year due to property valuation gains the return did not match that of the peer group largely due to their exposure to the strong performing London office sector.
+Although net asset value per share increased in the year due to property valuation gains the return was affected by exceptional costs incurred in the year.

 Strategic aim